Amanda Stanton Addresses Josh Murray Allegations And Return To ‘Paradise’ Rumors

 A post shared by Josh Allan Murray (@joshmurray11) on

-Amid the drama with Josh, there have been rumors circling that perhaps Amanda may be headed for Bachelor in Paradise season 4 this summer.
+Amid the drama with Josh, there have been rumors circling that perhaps Amanda may be headed for Bachelor in Paradise Season 4 this summer.
 Hollywood Life shared that Amanda revealed via Instagram Live that she is not going back to Paradise.
 Stanton did however reveal that fellow Bachelor alumni Sarah Heron will be joining the new cast.

 Do you think Amanda and Josh will ever be friends again?
 Are you shocked Josh would call the cops on Amanda?
 Stay tuned for more information on your favorite Bachelor couples as news surfaces.
 The new season of Bachelor in Paradise will film this summer and air after The Bachelorette finale.